abbyssoul/libsolace/README.md

 ## Testing
-The library is equiped with the [cppunit](https://sourceforge.net/projects/cppunit/) test suit Test source code located is in:
+The library is equiped with the [cppunit](https://sourceforge.net/projects/cppunit/) test suit.
+The source code for unit test located is in:
 ```
 ./test
 ```